GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Factions/Powers/Minor/Framgång.md

 Employees and customers alike are encouraged to "manifest their destiny" through purchasing decisions and to "align their energy" with corporate objectives.
 The language is deliberately vague and contradictory—allowing individuals to project their own meaning while creating dependency on Framgång's interpretive framework.

+Products and practices are regularly declared "transcended" by new, more advanced offerings.
+Yesterday's path to enlightenment becomes today's outdated approach, requiring constant investment to stay "spiritually current."

+Framgång's marketing deliberately induces anxiety, inadequacy, and spiritual crises, then positions their products as the only solution.
+Their AGI partners analyze social trends to identify emerging insecurities that can be amplified and monetized.

 ### Aesthetic: Calculated Mysticism

 Framgång's visual identity is a carefully crafted blend of minimalist corporate design and appropriated spiritual imagery.
 Their spaces feature: